Was it all an illusion?

-After devaluation often comes the discard, again this most often is another illusion, as days, weeks, months or even years later they can reappear, to try and suck us back into their lies, they come at us full of lies and false promises to change.
-Like many if you’re not recovered you take them back, the average is seven attempts to get out and stay out of this kind of relationship, so your not alone, we want to believe in that good person we think we see.
+After devaluation often comes the discard.
+Again this most often is another illusion, as days, weeks, months, or even years later they can reappear, to try and suck us back into their lies, they come at us full of lies and false promises to change.
+Like many, if you’re not recovered, you take them back.
+The average is seven attempts to get out and stay out of this kind of relationship, so you are not alone.
+We want to believe in that good person we think we see.
 When they come back all charming, we want to make it work, only to learn time and time again, it’ll never work, they are who they are, and we realise enough is enough, we are worth so much more, it’s time as difficult and painful as it is, to walk away and rebuild our lives, because the short term pain in doing that, far outweighs the long term pain of the cycle of abuse they put us through.